frconor-ebook/meditations/_posts/2025-12-09-beginning-again.md

 He comes to put them back together again, to lift them, to encourage them, to help them to set out again on their journey.

 This is part of the process of His conversion of the apostles, from being the weak human beings that they were, to become great saints and great apostles.
-In many ways, that\'s the meaning of our life.
+In many ways, that's the meaning of our life.

 "And when he had said this, he showed them his hands and his side" (John 20:20).
 Our Lord gives them the proof of who He is, His DNA, His wounds.
 The disciples therefore were glad when they saw the Lord.